 Diagnostic Medical Sonographer

-The field of nursing has, and will continue to be, one of the top professions in the healthcare industry.
+The field of nursing has and will continue to be, one of the top professions in the healthcare industry.
 Nurses care for patients in a wide variety of settings, including hospitals, clinics, nursing homes, physician’s offices or schools.
 These professionals work alongside physicians in caring for patients, administering medication and treatment and educating patients about their conditions.
-In most cases, graduates with an associate degree become licensed practical nurses, or LPNs.
-However, some can find entry level positions as a registered nurse with a two-year degree as well.
+In most cases, graduates with an associate degree become licensed practical nurses or LPNs.
+However, some can find entry-level positions as a registered nurse with a two-year degree as well.
 An associate degree can be the first education step in your nursing career or the place where you can launch a successful career as an LPN.
 Most states also require nursing graduates to take a state licensing examination; community colleges often help their students prepare for those exams.
-Nurses are always in high demand, and the average annual salary for an LPN in 2010 was $41,360.
+Nurses are always in high demand, and the average annual salary for an LPN in 2015 was $43,170.

 Medical Billing and Coding Specialist

 Medical billing and coding is an interesting profession that many can do from their home office, according to All Allied Health Schools.
 This administrative role allows you to work in the healthcare profession without direct contact with patients.
-The medical biller and coder updates patient files using a universal coding system to identify different illnesses and treatments that makes it easier for doctors to bill and insurance companies to reimburse patients and healthcare offices.
-In addition to working from home, people in this line of work might find positions in hospitals, doctors’ offices, nursing homes and outpatient care facilities.
-The average salary for medical coders ranges from $25,570 to $42,170.
+The medical biller and coder updates patient files using a universal coding system to identify different illnesses and treatments that make it easier for doctors to bill and insurance companies to reimburse patients and healthcare offices.
+In addition to working from home, people in this line of work might find positions in hospitals, doctors’ offices, nursing homes, and outpatient care facilities.
+The average salary for medical coders is $39,240.